Research & Projects

 Characterizing kinase VUSs

 We hypothesize that kinase-activating mutations can be identified based on free energy changes in MD simulations between wildtype and mutant kinases.
 Decades of research in statistical mechanics and computational biophysics has demonstrated that MD-based calculations can predict kinase activity, however this has never been applied to clinical mutations with the goal of improving patient care.
+Our lab specifically carries out the experimental validation of the Jacobson lab's and Mobley lab's molecular dynamics predictions.

 We have demonstrated the feasibility of applying this method to patient-derived mutations.
 One of our teenage patients with refractory acute lymphoblastic leukemia had a VUS in the oncogenic kinase PDGFRA, PDGFRA D842N.
 We used MD-based free energy calculations to predict PDGFRA D842N was activating, guiding the decision to treat with a PDGFR inhibitor in combination with chemotherapy, which put this patient into remission (Paolino et al, 2023).
 We are expanding this type of work to characterize additional mutations in PDGFRA as well as mutations in other medically relevant kinases, such as FLT3, KIT, RET, and others (Sandoval-Perez et al, 2022).